Bow River: Calgary's weir project (Harvie Passage)

 In order to combat the circulating wave and undertow, in August 2007 the Province of Alberta through the Alberta Lottery fund, in conjunction with the Calgary Foundation and the City of Calgary, began construction of the Bow River Weir paddle around, named the Harvie Passage.
 The passage allowed for the wave to be dispersed over a set of several smaller rapids while still supplying water to its irrigation district.
 Altogether, the paddle around cost $18 million and was completed in the spring of 2012.

 In June 2013, just a year after the project was completed, Calgary was hit with an epic 100 year flood, and all of the Harvie Passage work was destroyed.
 After that flood, the passage was closed to the public and a safety boom ahead of the rapids was re-installed.
 It was estimated that rebuilding the Harvie Passage to the original intent of the project (completed in 2012) would cost $23.4 million.

 By 2021, construction on the Harvie Passage was complete.
 The passage was redesigned to withstand a flood similar to the one that damaged the previous structures.

 Ecology

-An invasive species known as Didymosphenia geminata, a type of algae commonly called "rock snot", is threatening the stocked exotic invasive brown trout stocks.
+A type of diatom called Didymosphenia geminata, a type of algae commonly called "rock snot", grows in the Bow River and many of the tributaries.
+This diatom will occasionally form large blooms which are unsightly but do not appear to do damage to fish stocks.
+Despite fears that this diatom is invasive, there is evidence that it has been present in the Bow Basin since at least 1860, when it was known as Gomphonema geminatum, and is present in the fossil record in Alberta, Canada.